MinaFoundation/PGT_LeaderBot/README.md

     SPREADSHEET_ID='spread_sheet_id'
     LOG_LEVEL=DEBUG

+    GUILD_ID=XXXXXXXX
+    GMAIL_ADDRESS=xyz@gmail.com
     ```

 6. You need to have google credentials .json file which has access your spreadsheet in the root folder.
+Need to enable Google Sheets API and Google Drive API.
 [Click for more information.](https://developers.google.com/workspace/guides/create-credentials)

 7. Run tests:
     ```sh